jzhu1213/asics-project/README.md

 ## Technology

-Built with vanilla HTML, CSS, and JavaScript for maximum compatibility and easy deployment across ASICS internal systems.
+Built with vanilla HTML, CSS, and JavaScript for maximum compatibility and easy deployment.

 ## Project Status